 WIRELESS AND 4G

 Although the iPad Air uses 802.11n (dual-band) rather than the newer 802.11ac standard, Apple has fitted it with a Multiple In Multiple Out (MIMO) system.
 This helps improve both range and throughput compared to the iPad 4, which uses 802.11n with a single antenna.

 In addition, Apple has overhauled LTE support for the iPad Air Wi-Fi + Cellular version.
-With the iPad 4, the product didn't support any of the 4G networks in the UK, with 3G the only option.
+With the iPad 4, 4G is only available with EE.
+The other networks are only available with 3G options.
 A new chip means that the iPad Air now works with all of the UK networks.

 Find a review

 - iTunes Radio UK launch date looking closer than ever

 - Apple iPad Pro release date, specs, rumours, price

 - Samsung Galaxy Tab 4 officially revealed in 7, 8 and 10.1in sizes

 - Samsung Galaxy Tab 4 10.1 leaked ahead of official announcement

 - Microsoft launches Office for iPad, available today